Modern Translation Hippocratic Oath – Applicable to Regenerative Landscape Contracting

 It’s a bit complicated because we allow ourselves to evolve regularly.
 “We” are the Central Virginia Wildlife Habitat Cooperative and SoilKeepers.
 The Cooperative is a native grasslands and associated wildlife landowner member network.
 The goal of the Cooperative is to interconnect homes for grassland wildlife to roam throughout Central Virginia.
-The Coop is a 501 c-3 charitable program of the Center for Natural Capital.
+The Coop is a 501 c-3 charitable program of the American Climate Partners.
 We own our own specialized equipment and work with local Partners like Neuhauser Hay.
 SoilKeepers is the contracting arm of the Cooperative.
 When working with the Cooperative, SoilKeepers establishes and maintains cool and warms season grassland meadows and related landscapes.
 When working independently, SoilKeepers focuses on ecological lawn establishment and maintenance.

 This means that for the landowners and clients that share our passions, we do this:

 (Early May, 2019) – More on Clover and Turfgrass and How Mother Nature may be Trying to Help Us

 Clover is an amazing plant.
 In tests we have been running, it will outcompete weeds like Ground Ivy with coupled with strategic mowing.
 And precise mowing for weed control is very important.
 For successful ecological lawn management, holistic thinking is crucial.
 For maximal ease and cost effectiveness, this might mean tailoring lawn species for specific sun/shade, dry/wet, conditions.
 Some areas can easily be pure turfgrass, other areas having varying percentages of types of clover.
 Your grasslands cannot help but be a reflection of not only climate but also vegetation above.
 For greatest ease of management, both must be managed together as a whole.